lyorig/halcyon/README.md

 Namespaces are not cluttered, everything is neatly organized - proper C++ design, plain and simple.

 # Installation
-Halcyon is included into your project via CMake (or, experimentally, Meson).
+Halcyon is included into your project via CMake.
 1. Clone the repository into your project directory.
 > [!CAUTION]
 Do a shallow clone, as there was a time when actual MP3 and WAV files were stored here.
 I'll get around to removing these commits from the history eventually.